This post may contain affiliate links, meaning we may earn a commission for recommending products in this post.

 - Flexible nipple that encourages natural sucking motions

-Why short nipple bottles?
+Why short nipple baby bottles?

 Short nipple bottles tend to be better choices for breastfeeding babies because they mimic a mother’s natural breast shape, which results in less nipple confusion for your little one.